 If nonsurgical treatments are ineffective, ulnar nerve transposition surgery may be the best option for the patient.
 In this procedure, the nerve is moved to the front of the elbow to prevent stretching or snapping.

 One of the most common injuries to athletes who repetitively throw overhand is in the ulnar collateral ligament or UCL.
 Pain is often focused on the inside of the elbow both during and after throwing, and athletes will notice a decrease in throwing velocity.
 Injuries to the UCL can range from minor inflammation to a complete tear to the ligament.
-Dr. Joyce will confirm the extent of injuries to the UCL with an MRI.
+Your provider will confirm the extent of injuries to the UCL with an MRI.

 If surgery is deemed the best course of treatment for the patient, Dr. Joyce will perform what is more commonly known as Tommy John Surgery.
 Recovery time after UCL reconstruction surgery can vary depending on the patient.
 It generally takes about six months before the patient can return to competitive throwing, assuming compliant post-operative care and physical therapy.